 In September 2006, the Financial Accounting Standards Board (FASB) issued SFAS No. 157, "Fair Value Measurements," which is effective for fiscal years beginning after November 15, 2007.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value, and expands the related disclosure requirements.
 This statement applies under other accounting pronouncements that require or permit fair value measurements.
-This statement indicates, among other things, that a fair value measurement assumes that the transaction to sell an asset or transfer a liability occurs in the principal market for the asset or liability or, in the absence of a principal market, the most advantageous market for the asset or liability.
+This statement indicates, among other things, that a fair value measurement assumes that the transaction to sell an asset or transfer a liability occurs in the principal market for the asset or liability.
 SFAS No. 157 defines fair value based upon an exit price model.